-Pay per action is a far superior concept to banner advertising.
+Pay-per-action is a far superior concept to banner advertising.

 The PPA model of the affiliate channel applies to the proportion paid to an affiliate, and the merchant only has to pay when a sale is accomplished.

-In actuality, the commission given to an affiliate for a transaction made through an affiliate link ranges between 10% and 20% of the cost of the identical sale made through banner advertising.
+The commission given to an affiliate for a transaction made through an affiliate link ranges between 10% and 20% of the cost of the identical sale made through banner advertising.

 Result: You’ll have a customer for life.